swent-epfl/mvp-prd/template/9-design.md

 The time-to-live (TTL) for cached data will be determined based on the importance of data freshness.
 For instance, the heatmap will be cached on a daily basis, as it is not critical for it to be constantly up to date.
 This approach ensures efficient use of resources while maintaining acceptable performance levels for users.

+### Framework

+The backend for Proxima will utilize the Firebase suite.
+Specifically, the database will be managed through Firestore.
+The backend API will be implemented using Firebase Cloud Functions, written in Node.js as required by the framework.
+These functions will be callable from the client.
+This setup provides a scalable and efficient infrastructure for managing the application's backend operations, ensuring reliability and performance.

 ### Application logic
 The logic of the app is all managed in the backend and exposed though callable cloud functions to the front end.